germanattanasio/movieapp-dialog/README.md

 where *yourUsername* is your Bluemix id, *yourOrg* is your organization name in Bluemix and *yourSpace* is your space name in Bluemix.
 5. Deploy the app to Bluemix by running the following command.
    ```
-   cf push <yourAppName> -p watson-movieapp-dialog.war
+   cf push <yourAppName> -p movieapp-dialog.war
    ```
 where, *yourAppName* is the name of your app.
 6. Navigate to [Bluemix](https://console.ng.bluemix.net/) to make sure the app is started.
 If not, click START.
 7. To view the home page of the app, open [https://yourAppName.mybluemix.net/watson-movieapp-dialog/dist/index.html#/](https://yourAppName.mybluemix.net/watson-movieapp-dialog/dist/index.html#/), where yourAppName is the specific name of your app.
 8. Chat with What's in Theaters!

+## Automation
+Automation is designed both to run as a full suite of regression tests and to run a subset of regression tests for continuous integration process.
+Updates to dialog will need reciprocating changes to the JSON files <see below>.

+### How to setup for full regression
+Use src/it/resources/testConfig.properties to control the server under test, browser type (firefox chrome are supported), selenium grid server to include if you have one in your environment.

+### How to execute the full regression suite
+To execute the full regression suite you can execute GUI_TestSuite and Rest_TestSuite Junit Test suites directly in your eclipse environment.

+### How to accommodate changes to the dialog
+The dialog questions and answers from the mct file maps the directly to question answer arrays in our JSON files.
+These files are located src/it/resources/questions directory.
+When you change dialog you will need to do reciprocating changes or potentially receive false positives.

 ## Reference information
 * [Dialog service documentation](https://dialog-doc-la.mybluemix.net/doc/dialog/index.html): Get an in-depth knowledge of the Dialog service
 * [Dialog service API documentation](https://dialog-doc-la.mybluemix.net/apis/): Understand API usage
 * [Dialog service tutorial](https://dialog-doc-la.mybluemix.net/doc/dialog/index.html#tutorial_intro): Design your own dialog by using a tutorial, which includes a generic template that you can modify for your own use.
+The Conversation Analysis Template comes bundled with this project and can be found at */movieapp-dialog/src/main/resources/dialog_files/CA_template.xml*.